Eli Lilly and Company

 Series B in 2024

-OrsoBio is a clinical-stage biopharmaceutical company focused on developing innovative therapies to treat severe metabolic disorders such as obesity, type 2 diabetes, lipodystrophies, and severe dyslipidemia.
-The company aims to restore energy homeostasis in patients by targeting pathways relevant to maintaining energy balance, thereby addressing the root causes of these conditions.
-OrsoBio's pipeline includes therapies intended to revolutionize the treatment of these disorders.
+OrsoBio is a clinical-stage biopharmaceutical company focused on developing therapies for severe metabolic disorders such as diabetes, dyslipidemia, and lipodystrophies.
+It aims to restore energy homeostasis by targeting pathways relevant to maintaining energy balance.

 HAYA Therapeutics